CoronaCheck app and printed EU Digital COVID Certificate Privacy Statement

 In addition to the above information, the following information is required, which varies depending on the certificate you want to retrieve:

-- If you want a certificate based on recovery; a positive test result that shows you had coronavirus in the past.
+- a recent positive test result that shows you had coronavirus in the past.

-Because the app and website use an internet connection, your IP address will also be processed.
-This is inherent to the use of internet and IP technology and is necessary to technically establish a connection between the test performer’s or vaccinator’s server and your phone or browser.
-The IP address is processed for management and security purposes only.
+Because the CoronaCheck app and coronacheck.nl website use an internet connection, your IP address will also be processed.
+This is inherent to the use of internet and IP technology and is necessary to establish a technical connection between the test or vaccination performer’s server and your phone or browser.
+The IP address is also processed for management and security purposes.

-If you’ve been tested at a test provider other than a GGD, your BSN will not be processed, but the unique retrieval code and verification code provided to you by the test provider will be used.
+If you’ve been tested at a test provider other than a GGD, VWS will not process your BSN, but the unique retrieval code and verification code provided to you by the test provider will be used.

 In addition, other data is retrieved that cannot be traced back to you directly.
 If you want to know exactly what other data is processed, click here.
-There you will find an overview of the data collected and processed to create the coronavirus pass and the EU DCC and a description of which data is actually included in the QR code you have to show at an event or if you want to travel to another country within Europe.
+There you will find an overview of the data collected and processed to create the EU DCC and a description of which data is actually included in the QR code you have to show if you want to travel to another country within Europe.

 Upon issue of an EU DCC, a unique certificate code of your EU DCC will be generated.
 If we are issuing a physical EU DCC, a unique pairing code is also included.
-You can use it to convert the physical EU DCC back to a digital EU DCC and a digital coronavirus pass.
+You can use it to convert the physical EU DCC back to a digital EU DCC.

 2. Where does my data come from?

 Information about your test, vaccination and/or recovery is provided by the care provider who tested or vaccinated you.
 Data for a certificate or recovery is provided by the GGDs.
-This data is requested through two ways, in which data is also received:
+This data can be requested in two ways, which also include the processing of personal data:

 - When you’re tested by another test provider than your regional GGD, the data is requested via the unique retrieval code and verification code you received from the test provider.
-In this case you may retrieve your data by entering this unique retrieval code and verification code in the app or on the website.
+In this case, you may retrieve your data by entering this unique retrieval code and verification code in the CoronaCheck app or on the coronacheck.nl website.

-- When retrieving information about vaccination or recovery or a negative test carried out by a GGD, you log in using your DigiD to identify yourself.
-By logging in, the Minister of VWS will receive your BSN and can, based on your BSN, retrieve your first name, last name and date of birth from the Personal Records Database.
-Using this combined information, the Minister will request your data from parties who may have your information about your vaccination, recovery and test (like the GGDs, the RIVM and your general practitioner).
+- When retrieving information about vaccination or recovery or a negative test carried out by a GGD or a care provider at the hospital, log in using your DigiD to identify yourself.
+By logging in, VWS will receive your BSN and can verify your first name, last name, and date of birth based on your BSN by checking the Personal Records Database Using this combined information, the Minister will request your data from parties who may have your information about your vaccination, recovery, and test (like the GGDs, the RIVM, the hospital where you have been vaccinated, and your general practitioner).
 Information about your recovery is based on a positive test in the past, which the test provider who tested you has had to report to the local GGD.

-If you request your data in CoronaCheck or via coronacheck.nl, you will be shown which information is retrieved and where it is coming from.
+If you retrieve your data using the CoronaCheck app or via the coronacheck.nl website, you will be shown which information is retrieved and where it came from.

-If you only have a physical certificate on paper that you received from your healthcare provider or via the helpdesk at the CIBG, then it is possible to scan your paper certificate via CoronaCheck.
-You can scan the QR code of your physical certificate (on your EU DCC) using your smartphone camera.
-This information will then be used to create a digital EU DCC and a digital coronavirus pass.
-We need your permission to use your smartphone camera.
-CoronaCheck will ask you for this.
+If you only have a physical certificate on paper that you received from your healthcare provider or via the helpdesk at the CIBG, then it is possible to scan your paper certificate via the CoronaCheck app.
+You can scan the QR code of your physical certificate using your smartphone camera.
+This information will then be used to create a digital EU DCC.

-3. Why do we process this data (purpose of processing)
+3. Why we process personal data (purpose of processing)

-The purpose of this intended data processing is to facilitate the free movement of persons, as normally applicable within the EU (and EEA), during the COVID-19 pandemic and to prevent people with an increased risk of infection from entering member states.
-This is done through the issuing, verification and acceptance of interoperable vaccination, test and recovery (EU DCC) certificates.
+The purpose of this intended data processing is to facilitate the free movement of persons, as normally applicable within the European Economic Area (EEA), during the COVID-19 pandemic and to prevent people with an increased risk of infection from entering member states.

 4. What is the basis for this data processing?

-The Minister of VWS is required by law to create an EU DCC and domestic coronavirus pass for someone who requests one if they meet the requirements.
-Of course, they need to be vaccinated or possess a valid test result.
+The Minister of VWS is required by law to create an EU DCC for someone who requests one if they meet the requirements.
+They need to be vaccinated or possess a valid test result or recovery certificate.

 The General Data Protection Regulation (GDPR) lists six possible bases for processing personal data (Article 6 (1) AVG).
-One of these is a legal duty that rests with the controller (in this case the Minister of Health, Welfare and Sport).
-The basis for processing your data is based on Article 6 (1) (c) of the GDPR: legal obligation.
-Because this is proof for both the Netherlands and travel within the EU (EEA), the basis must be found in both national law and European law.
+The basis for processing your data is based on Article 6 (1) (e) of the GDPR: a task of general interest.
+Data concerning your health may be processed on the basis of Article 6 (1) (e) in conjunction with Article 9 (2) (b) of the GDPR.
+Since this is a certificate for travel within the EEA the basis must be found in European law (see Regulation 2021/953/EU and Temporary Decision DCC).

 Basis of European law

-On June 14, 2021, the Regulation (EU) 2021/953 of the European Parliament and the Council regarding a framework for the issuing, verification and acceptance of interoperable COVID-19 vaccination, test and recovery certificates (digital EU-COVID certificate) in order to facilitate free movement during the COVID-19 pandemic was published (hereinafter: the regulation).
+On June 14, 2021, the Regulation (EU) 2021/953 of the European Parliament and the Council regarding a framework for the issuing, verification, and acceptance of interoperable COVID-19 vaccination, test, and recovery certificates (digital EU-COVID certificate) to facilitate free movement during the COVID-19 pandemic was published (hereinafter: the regulation).

-The regulation provides a European (technical) framework for the issuing of interoperable certificates on COVID-19 vaccination, testing and recovery with the aim of facilitating the free movement of persons (Article 21, TFEU).
-The EU DCC is issued under the regulation (Article 3, second paragraph of the regulation) and mandates the Minister of Health (or his designee) to issue the EU DCC in digital or paper form.
-Because the Regulation works directly and the need to process data in the context of the task imposed is evident, it is not necessary to include a separate processing basis in the act.
-In article 10, sixth paragraph of the regulation the person responsible for the issuing is designated responsible for data processing.
-The Minister of Health, Welfare and Sport is therefore the data processor for the issuing of the EU DCC.
+The regulation provides a European (technical) framework for the issuing of interoperable certificates on COVID-19 vaccination, testing, and recovery with the aim of facilitating the free movement of persons (Article 21, TFEU).
+The EU DCC is issued under the regulation (Article 3, second paragraph of the regulation).
+The Minister of Health (or his designee) is responsible for issuing the EU DCC in digital or paper form.
+In article 10, sixth paragraph of the regulation, the person responsible for the issuing is designated responsible for data processing.
+The Minister of Health, Welfare, and Sport is therefore the data processor for the issuing of the EU DCC.

-The Minister of Health, Welfare and Sport (hereinafter: the Minister) is responsible for processing personal information in CoronaCheck and the website coronacheck.nl.
+The Minister of Health, Welfare, and Sport (hereinafter: the Minister) is responsible for processing personal information in the CoronaCheck app and the coronacheck.nl website.

 The Minister’s processors:

-- Prolocation B.V. manages the configuration server and back-end systems of VWS and the signing servers (for both the coronavirus pass and EU the DCC) used by VWS.
+- Prolocation B.V. manages the configuration server and back-end systems of VWS and the signing servers used by VWS.

-- Webhelp Nederland B.V. provides the necessary helpdesk services.
-The helpdesk serves as a point of information and supports citizens if they get stuck in the operation of the app.
+- Yource Operations B.V. provides the necessary helpdesk services.
+The helpdesk serves as a point of information and supports citizens if they get stuck in the operation of the CoronaCheck app.
 They also provide explanations and referrals if citizens find that the retrieved data is incomplete or incorrect.

 6. How long do we store your information?

-Only data saved in the CoronaCheck-app itself or printed on the paper certificate will be kept.
-Of course, for the paper certificate you decide how long to keep the data.
-This is also the case with the CoronaCheck-app: if you delete the app that data will also be deleted.
-Otherwise, the data will be stored according to the following time periods:
+Only data saved in the CoronaCheck app itself or printed on the paper certificate will be kept.
+Of course, for the paper certificate, you decide how long to keep the data.
+This is also the case with the CoronaCheck app: if you delete the app that data will also be deleted.
+Otherwise, the data will be stored according to the following periods:

-- Negative test results: 96 hours after date and time of test administration;
+- Negative test results: 96 hours after date and time of test administration until maximum of 14 days;

 - Positive test results: 1 year (for a recovery certificate, but if it is part of a vaccination certificate, up until 3 years after your most recent vaccination);